 Table of Contents

-This Everest Base Camp trek is a two-week-long trekking trail, starting from Lukla, a small town with an only airstrip to the entire Everest region and further leading us back to Lukla for a flight to Kathmandu.
+This Everest Base Camp trek is a two-week-long trekking trail, starting from Lukla, a small town with only an airstrip to the entire Everest region and further leading us back to Lukla for a flight to Kathmandu.

 This airstrip was also known as Tenzing-Hillary airport or Lukla airport has shortened the length of the entire Everest Base Camp trek, limiting for only two-week, as it used to be more than a three-week-long trekking trail via Jiri.